 We use beta distributions for all methods except methods seven to nine, as these methods use the bivariate normal distribution.
 The parameters of the beta distribution are derived from the summary information in Table 1.
 This is done by defining the sample mean as μ, the lower and upper 95% confidence intervals of the mean as μ- and μ+ respectively, then estimating the sample variance (σ2) as either σ2=μ+- μ1.962 or σ2=μ- μ-1.962.
 The two parameters of the beta distribution are then calculated as a= 1- μσ2- 1μμ2 and b=a1μ-1.

-Simple and naïve methods

-Method one, independent sampling, is the simplest method of all, and does not take the monotonicity condition into account.
+Method one, independent sampling,

+This is the simplest method of all, and does not take the monotonicity condition into account.
 Nevertheless, in cases where the means of U1 and U2 are far apart and the standard errors of both parameters are small, this method may still produce PSA values which do not violate the monotonicity assumption.

+Method two Quantile matching

-Method two involves using the same random number when drawing from both the U1 and U2 distributions.
+involves using the same random number when drawing from both the U1 and U2 distributions which ensures monotonicity when the overlap between the distributions is confined to the upper tail of one distribution and the lower tail of the second distribution.

-Resampling and replacement methods
+Method three Upward replacement and Method four downward replacement

-Methods three to six are relatively simple to implement.
 They involve sampling one of the two paired values, U1i or U2i, independently, before sampling the corresponding values U2i or U1i.
 For methods three and four, the second value is then replaced with the first value if it violates the monotonicity assumption.

+Method 5 upward resampling and method 6 downward resampling

-For methods five and six, the second value is retained if it does not violate the monotonicity assumption, and resampled if it does violate the assumption.
+the second value is retained if it does not violate the monotonicity assumption, and resampled if it does violate the assumption.
 The second value is resampled until a value which does not violate the monotonicity assumption is drawn.

 There are theoretical reasons to be concerned with both the resampling and replacement methods.
 The replacement methods can be shown to produce biased estimates of the mean value.
 Any systematic increase (or decrease) in the sample value will result in the average of 1,000 samples being greater than (or lower than) the true distribution mean.
 This phenomenon occurs independently of whether the value is set equal to the previously sampled parameter value, or whether it is resampled until monotonicity is upheld, although the bias will be less in the former methodology.
-Despite the known bias of these methods they have been included to formally highlight this.
+Despite the known bias of these methods they have been included in this paper to formally highlight this.

 Multivariate model methods